 - Asynchronous Invocation: A grouping node of one or more Asynchronous Paths as a single call that can cause several threads or Agents to start processing.
 For example, sending one JMS message can cause several subscribers on a JMS topic.
 A Synchronous Invocation grouping node is not shown for a Synchronous Path, because all synchronous invocations lead to exactly one Synchronous Path.

 If your Client is connected to all of these servers, you can trace distributed PurePaths across those servers.
-Select the required PurePath in the PurePath tab, and click the Find distributed PurePaths button.
-Distributed nodes has this icon.
-Click the button again, or right-click and select Cross-Server Drill to open related PurePaths in the new PurePath dashlet.
+Select the required PurePath in the PurePath tab and click the Find distributed PurePaths button in the Tree tab.
+Distributed nodes has either or icon.
+Click the icon or right-click and select Cross-Server Drill to open related PurePaths in the new PurePaths dashlet.

 Tree context menu